derandecker/PopularMoviesStage2/README.md

 # PopularMoviesStage1
 Project for Udacity Android Developer Nanodegree
+**(No starter code was given for this project.
+Everything is my own work.)**

 Here are the criteria for the project given by the Udacity course: